Working with Us

 To do this, we lead on developing and regulating the social care workforce, service improvement, data and research to improve care.

-We are now looking for an Assistant Director of Partnerships, Policy and Engagement to join us on a permanent basis.
+We are now looking for an Assistant Director of Strategic Communications, Engagement and Policy to join us on a permanent basis.
 This role is offered with flexible working options, and we will consider candidates as part of a job share.

 The Benefits